awsdocs/aws-cloudhsm-user-guide/doc_source/ksp-library-prereq.md

 Set the following system environment variables:

 **`n3fips_password=CU-username:CU-password`**
-Identifies a [crypto user](hsm-users.md#crypto-user) \(CU\) in the HSM and provides all required login information\.
+Identifies a [crypto user](manage-hsm-users.md#crypto-user) \(CU\) in the HSM and provides all required login information\.
 Your application authenticates and runs as this CU\.
 The application has the permissions of this CU and can view and manage only the keys that the CU owns and shares\.
-This CU must be available in the HSM specified by the `n3fips_partition` environment variable\.
 To create a new CU, use [createUser](cloudhsm_mgmt_util-createUser.md)\.
 To find existing CUs, use [listUsers](cloudhsm_mgmt_util-listUsers.md)\.
 For example:

 ```